 I was once at a party where a group of conservatives were discussing the Vietnam War.
-A woman said, "We lost the war because of all the hippies making a commotion."
+A woman said, “We lost the war because of all the hippies making a commotion.”
 The rest of the group agreed.
 Knowing that I was a liberal, she looked at me and caught me rolling my eyes.
-She said, "Oh, I'm sorry Ed.
-I didn't know you were a hippie."
-I wasn't.
-At no point during the evening did I hear her say anything that was historically accurate.
+She said, “Oh, I'm sorry Ed.
+I didn't know you were a hippie.”
+I had never been a hippie.

 This timeline shows Vietnam anti-war events as well as other events related to the war.
 Most links in this timeline do not appear in the Bibliography.